gradlab/SC2-kinetics-immune-history/README.md

 1. `prep_data_for_regression.R`: adds variables, transformations and filters to the raw data to facilitate model fitting.
 Also produces Fig 1A and Fig 2C and generates the symptomatic data statistics.
 2. `raw_data.R`: generates the summary statistics for the results section and Fig S1.
 3. `rebounds.R`: generates Fig 1B.
 Table 1 and the summary statistics on rebound infections.
 Also generates Figure 1.
-5. `analyze_titers.R`: generates summary information and some exploratory analyses of the antibody titer data.

 # Logistic regression analyses
-All of these analyses are run on the Harvard FAS HPC.
+All of these analyses are run on the Harvard FASRC HPC.
 For each analysis, there are two scripts:
 1. `cluster_submit_XX.sh`: this is the batch file used to submit a list of jobs.
 2. `brm_regression_cluster_XX.R`: the R script sourced by the cluster submit file.
 Sourcing this file once will run a single iteration of the model fitting.
 You can modify this file to run locally by changing the working directory to this Git repository, and by setting `i` to the desired model run.

-Outputs from these scripts will be saved in the `outputs` folder.
+Outputs from these scripts are saved in the `outputs` folder.
 We have only included the RStan objects for a subset of the base regression models, immune history regression models and boost/titer group models due to size constraints.
 All of the remaining RStan objects, including the k-folds cross-validation dataset will be provided if requested.

 # Viral kinetics model
 All code for this part of the analyses is in the `code` folder.